-It is well-known that Project Management goes way beyond meeting budgets and deadlines.
-Most importantly, being a PM is all about leading the whole team to success, ensuring their motivation, commitment and loyalty to the project.
+It is well-known that role of project managers goes way beyond meeting budgets and deadlines.
+Most importantly, being a PM is about leading a team to success, ensuring their motivation, and commitment to the project.
 The fact is, if the team fails on their tasks, the project outcome will probably reflect that.

 In this article we point out some of the qualities shared by successful Project Managers.